 Being social aside – this one was good fun!
 Creative, hacking based puzzles that require you to step outside of the boundaries of the game and immerse yourself in real-life internet puzzles.
 You download ziplocked files, head onto Google Maps, even head onto Instagram to try and solve one particular puzzle.

 It’s exciting!
 And it works… Mostly.
-I encountered just the one technical difficulty which did impact game play a little (but it’s such a small thing I think can be easily fixed so I won’t go over it in any detail here).
+I encountered just the one technical difficulty which did impact game play a little (Note: I’ve already relayed this to the owners and they’re assured me the issue is now fixed!).
 I’d say these puzzles are also on the harder side.
 Better for veterans with a keen eye for detail, patience, and knowledge of existing cipher systems.
 Or at least, able to google them!

 Maybe surprisingly, or maybe unsurprisingly as I didn’t need to discuss the puzzles – I finished in good time under 30 minutes!
 The ending was satisfying.
 I saved the world, all whilst my partner napped in the next room.
 Not bad for a Sunday afternoon!